DanilaTravkov/DanilaTravkov/README.md

 </div>
 </div>

 ### Thank you for vitisiting my github profile, you can find my contributions and personal projects.
-If you're an employeer please make sure to check the social media buttons.
+If you're looking to employ please make sure to check the social media buttons.

 ![Static Badge](https://img.shields.io/badge/test%20badge-purple)